Basilica of San Frediano: Comparisons

 The architecture of the Basilica of San Frediano well represents the characteristics of Romanesque Lucca before the influences of the nearby Pisa, in particular of the Cathedral of Buscheto, and workers from northern Italy change its traditional character.
-The church still has a simple type of early Christian basilica plan, with curtain walls smooth, without projections or complex joints of the arches, and architectural elements are all of Roman tradition, such as architraves and columns of the facade and the apse, the windows niche, the specially carved composite capitals.
+The church still has a simple type of early Christian basilica plan, with curtain walls smooth, without projections or complex joints of the arches, and architectural elements are all of Roman tradition, such as architraves and columns of the façade and the apse, the windows niche, the specially carved composite capitals.
 These same features are found - in a stadium even purer - in the nearby church of St. Alexander, which includes the remains of an older building in which every element, from the paths proportional to the quality of the walls, the arrangement of unusual materials to bare corinzieggianti capitals, is all ancient Roman traditions.

 Description

 Inside, the basilica is built in richly carved white marble.
 It consists of a nave and two aisles with arches supported by columns with Roman and Romanesque capitals.
 The Roman capitals were recycled from the nearby Roman amphitheatre.

 The highlight at the entrance is the huge 12th-century Romanesque baptismal font (the Fonte Lustrale).
 It is composed of a bowl, covered with a tempietto, resting on pillars, inside a circular basin.
 It is the craftmanship of master Roberto (his signature is on the basin) and two unknown masters.
 The basin is decorated with The Story of Moses by a Lombard sculptor.
 Master Roberto did the last two panels The Good Shepherd and the Six Prophets.
 The tempietto was sculpted by a Tuscan master, representing the months of the year and the apostles.

 Behind this font, higher on the wall, are two 15th century glazed terracotta lunettes: The Annunciation and St. Bartholomew, both attributed to the school of Andrea della Robbia.

 There is another baptismal font, still in use, carved and adapted from a sacramental altar by Matteo Civitali in 1489.

 The counterfaçade houses the 16th century organ in the exquisitely carved, gold-plated choir from the 17th century.

 On the right hand is the side chapel of St. Zita (c.
-1212-1272), a popular saint in Lucca.
-Her intact mummified body, lying on a bed of brocade, is on display in a glass shrine.
+1212–1272), a popular saint in Lucca.
+Her intact incorrupt body, lying on a bed of brocade, is on display in a glass shrine.
 On the walls of the chapel are several canvasses from the 16th and 17th centuries depicting episodes from her life.

 The remains of St. Frediano lie underneath the main altar from the 16th century.
 A massive stone monolith stands left of the main altar.
 This was probably pilfered from the amphitheatre of Lucca.
 But local tradition has it that it was miraculously transported to Lucca by San Frediano and used as a predella (step of an altar) for the first altar.